 2009.
 “Avoiding the Abyss: Finding a Way Forward in Guinea-Bissau.”
 Portuguese Journal of International Affairs 1(2): 3-14.
 Full text here.

 2018.
-“U.S. Action and Inaction in the Massacre of Communists and Alleged Communists in Indonesia,” forthcoming in Samuel Totten (ed.), Dirty Hands and Vicious Deeds: The US Government’s Complicity in Crimes Against Humanity and Genocide (Toronto: University of Toronto Press).
+“U.S. Action and Inaction in the Massacre of Communists and Alleged Communists in Indonesia,” in Samuel Totten (ed.), Dirty Hands and Vicious Deeds: The US Government’s Complicity in Crimes Against Humanity and Genocide, pp.23-69 (Toronto: University of Toronto Press).
 Full pre-print text here.
 See my Washington Post Monkey Cage piece on the enduring significance of U.S. support for Indonesia’s military during mass killings here.

 2013.
 “Brazil, Biofuels, and Food Security in Mozambique,” in Renu Modi and Fantu Cheru (eds.), Agricultural Development and Food Security in Africa: The Impact of Chinese, Indian and Brazilian Investments, pp.145-158 (London: Zed Books).
 Full text here.